mateotomas2/docker-test/README.md

 You don't need to publish, unless you want to update the smart contracts.

-Folder of the project can be changed inside Makefile
+Folder of the project can be changed inside .env file.

 The following libraries are downloaded globally on docker build and linked on install.
 This means, you will not need to install them again ever, unless you delete the docker images cache.